Home / Resume / Customer Service / Customer Service Resume

 Weak: "Customer service professional looking for a new opportunity to help people."

-Strong: "Customer service specialist with 4 years of experience handling 60+ inbound calls daily in a SaaS environment.
-Maintained a 96% customer satisfaction rating and 82% first-call resolution rate using Zendesk and Salesforce.
+Strong: "Customer service representative with 4 years of experience handling 60+ inbound calls daily in a SaaS environment.
+Maintained a 96% customer satisfaction rating and 82% first contact resolution rate using Zendesk and Salesforce.
 Promoted twice for consistently exceeding monthly retention targets."

 3. Skills section

-Split into two groups: technical skills (CRM platforms, ticketing tools, live chat software) and soft skills (de-escalation, active listening, multitasking).
+Split into two groups: technical skills (CRM platforms, ticketing systems, order entry tools) and service skills (de-escalation, active listening, complaint resolution).
 Mirror the exact language from the job posting.

 Example: